How to change domain names without affecting your website’s performance

 So let’s say you have a new shiny domain ready for your website.
 Of course, you’ll want to change domains without losing traffic.
 But how do you achieve this?
 There are a few important steps to take, and redirect.pizza can help.

-Step 1: Prepare and migrate all content on your site
+Prepare and migrate all content on your site

 To prepare for a migration of your entire website content, make sure you first make a backup of your old website.
 Keep the old website live during the migration process.
+For a day-by-day breakdown, follow our domain migration SEO checklist.

 While migrating your website, the ultimate goal is to preserve your domain's SEO authority, or page rank, all without disrupting accessibility and user experience.
 That brings us to step two…

-Step 2: Create a redirect list & set up redirects
+Create a redirect list & set up redirects

 There are many types of redirects, but make sure you use 301 redirects.
 These are permanent redirects that send visitors to your new URL when they typed in the old one in the search bar.
 With 301 redirects, all of your SEO value will be transferred.
-Learn more about the different redirect types
+Learn more about the different redirect types.

-Step 3: Update online SEO Tools & Search Console
+Update online SEO Tools & Search Console

 Start with submitting a Change of Address in Google Search Console to verify your new domain name.
 This makes Google aware of your change.
 The monitoring of your site’s indexing and rankings are then continued in the same way that you’re used to.
-In case you have a Google Analytics account, or any other SEO tools, make sure you’ll update these too.
+In case you have a Google Analytics account, or any other SEO tools, make sure you update these too.

 As a final step, check all the places where your old domain appears online (your off-page SEO presence), such as your business profile in Google Maps.
 Change all the URL mentions to the new domain.